rolandjlevy/js-interactive-coloured-circles/README.md

 # ⚪🔴🔵 Interactive Circles 🔵🔴⚪

 A cool grid of interactive coloured circles that change size and opacity based on the position of the cursor.
+Simply move your cursor over the grid to see the effect.

 ### Features 💡
 - Made with Vanilla JavaScript and CSS